Vilina Vlas: History

 The hot spring and spa of the Vilina Vlas site were known of before the construction of Višegrad's bridge, but were rediscovered when work began on the bridge.
 The hot spring was first noticed by Ottoman workers extracting stone for the construction of the bridge.
 In 1575, Sokollu Mehmed Pasha ordered the construction of two Turkish baths, "Kadino Kupatilo" and "Mehmed-Pasha's Kupatilo," causing the bridge's workers to inadvertedly become its first regular visitors and the first "tourists" to use the healing properties of the hot spring.
+(Note: Though referred to as hamams or Turkish baths, all available images show only two mineral water springs, without any hot rooms (typically found in a hamam) which may originally have been included.)

 To this day, "Mehmed-Pasha's Bath" remains intact in largely the same condition as its construction.
 After World War 2, the weapon factory in Višegrad, "Vistad," built a recreation center for its workers.
 In 1979, the construction of a then-modern hotel named "Villa Vlas" began, and was completed in 1982.
 The hotel is still operating today.
 It is located five kilometers from Višegrad, surrounded by coniferous forests, and has 70 rooms, including single and double rooms and apartments, totaling 160 beds.
 The hotel offers two restaurants with 370 seats, an open and closed hall with around one hundred seats for seminars, meeting rooms, an aperitif bar, a shop, and a hair salon.
 Luxuriously equipped bungalows behind the hotel are also available for accommodation.